TREVOR MATTEA

 • What happened?

-• What were you thinking at that time?
+• What were you thinking at the time?

-• What have you thought about since that time?
+• What have you thought about since?

-• Who has been affected by what you have done?
+• Who has been affected by what you did?
 In what way?

 • What do you think you need to do to make things right?

-Questions to Help Those Harmed by Other's Behavior
+Questions to Help Those Harmed by Others’ Behavior

 • What happened?